chocolatey/choco-wiki/FeaturesCreatePackagesFromInstallers.md

 ### Will it catch all types of installers?
 It is able to detect 12 types of installers currently.

+### Does it always find the silent uninstall arguments?
+In over 90% of the cases it will, but not always.
+Even with this in mind, it still removes 90% of the packaging work.
+See the next question on how to handle cases where it can not.

 ### This was unable to detect custom installer arguments.
 Unfortunately, some installers out there are just a pain to work with.
-Consider unpacking the installer and putting the software binaries directly in the package.
+In the case of custom installers, you may be able to find the silent arguments for install and uninstall by searching online.
+If you can not find anything, consider unpacking the installer and putting the software binaries directly in the package.

 ### Does it create auto unattend files?
 Unfortunately, it is not able to do this.
-See the automatic internalize and recompile packages feature to take advantage of thousands of existing packages without a need for internet access.
+See the [[automatic internalize and recompile packages feature|FeaturesAutomaticallyRecompilePackages]] to take advantage of thousands of existing packages without a need for internet access.

 ### Does it work with zip archive?
 Not currently, but archives are on the future enhancements list.